 There’s one more aspect of creating games that we haven’t covered yet.
 Polishing your game.
 Virtually every successful game is polished in one way or another.
 In this special bonus video we’ll teach you exactly what polish is and how to properly add it to your game.

 We’ll reveal some of the late stage design decisions we made with GLTCH and provide some core tips that you can use to build your own game.
 We’ll cover several effective strategies to use when you’re adding the final touches to your app to make it appear more polished.
-You’ll also learn the steps necessary to make your game publisher ready.
+You’ll also learn the steps necessary to make your game publish ready.

 Polishing your game is all about finding that perfect balance between minimal and simple but sleek.
 Throughout this bonus video from the Make Your Own Game series you’ll learn a faster way to make design decisions.
 Watch and follow along as we clean up the UI of GLTCH.

 We’ll share some essential game design principles like elegance and tips that you can use to make your own game appear more minimal yet sleek.
-You’ll also learn the most important rule you need to follow in order to make your game publisher ready and much more.
+You’ll also learn the most important rule you need to follow in order to make your game publish ready and much more.

 We cleaned up the UI making sure we went simple but sleek.
 To enhance the glitch like theme, we added glitchy animation elements to the main menu components.